faithlky/gcal-multiselect/README.md

 (Please be patient, it takes a while for the selection borders and event changes to appear.)

 <details>
-<summary>NOTE: The first time you select an event, a Google consent screen will appear for you to give the extension permission to access and edit your calendar events.</summary>
+<summary>NOTE: The first time you select an event, a Google consent screen will appear for you to give the extension permission to access and edit your calendar events.
+Expand this for more info.</summary>

 ![Screenshot of Google consent screen](images/OAuth%20screen%201%20-%20choose%20account.png)